 For more information pertaining to unemployment claims, click here.

 If you are looking for a passionate, aggressive Denver divorce attorney to help you through one of life's most difficult challenges, call The Law Office of Warren J. Domangue for a free consultation at (720) 495-7315.

-I offer low, flat rates for uncontested divorce cases which include the preparation of documents, appearance at the initial status conference, appearance at the temporary and permanent orders hearings (if any).
+I offer low, capped rates for uncontested divorce cases which include the preparation of documents, appearance at the initial status conference, appearance at the temporary and permanent orders hearings (if any).
 In Colorado, divorce cases require at least 91 days before a court can enter a final decree, however, they often do not require any Court appearances if no issues are disputed.
-I am able to offer my services for uncontested divorce cases at a low, flat rate of $500.00.

 For a free telephone consultation, please call The Law Office of Warren J. Domangue at (720) 495-7315.